THE TEAM

 Maressa Nascimento, CSA Coordinator

+Maressa operationalizes our multi-pronged CSA program, serving food as medicine model CSAs, as well as CSA shares to HIP and SNAP enrolled customers.
+She conducts all crop purchasing, and coordinates with the pack team to pack shares across all CSA programs.
 Maressa is from Brazil and comes from a family that farms in Brazil.
-Although she moved here very young, she fully appreciates all the hard work from all farmers and will make sure that our farmers get all the assistance they need to succeed.
+Although she moved here very young, she fully appreciates all the hard work from all farmers and will make sure that farmers in our network get all the assistance they need to succeed.
 She has been with us for the past two years part-time working on a portion of our CSA program but now joins us full-time to oversee our CSA program.
 Maressa previously worked in retail and has over 10 years of experience with customer service.

 Rael (Rachael) Onyiego, Farm Outreach Coordinator